BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - SAS Enterprise Miner, which is intended to help users quickly develop descriptive and predictive models, including components for predictive modeling and in-database scoring.

 The model inventory in Alteryx Analytics Gallery includes such capabilities as regression analysis, decision trees, association rule analysis, classification and time series analysis.
-KNIME includes methods for text mining, image mining and time series analysis, and also integrates machine learning algorithms from other open source projects, Weka R and JFreeChart.
+KNIME includes methods for text mining, image mining and time series analysis, and also integrates machine learning algorithms from other open source projects, such as Weka and JFreeChart.

-Another aspect of analytical diversity is integration with programming languages and statistical tools, such as R, for integrating existing libraries as well as user-defined functionality.
+Another aspect of analytical diversity is integration with programming languages and statistical tools, such as R, for incorporating existing libraries, as well as user-defined functionality.
 In fact, integration with R could be considered an increasingly critical differentiator.

 Scope of the data to be analyzed

-However, there are varying degrees of support for data managed within less-conventional data lakes (either managed within Hadoop, or in other NoSQL data management systems intended to provide horizontal scaling).
+However, there are varying degrees of support for data managed within less-conventional data lakes -- either managed within Hadoop or in another NoSQL data management system intended to provide horizontal scaling.
 The factors for distinguishing among the products must be based on your organization's specific requirements for accessing and processing data volumes and data variety.

 Support for scalability and high performance

-All of the products do have some support for Hadoop, including IBM SPSS Modeler and SPSS Statistics, RapidMiner's commercial component Radoop (which connects the Studio front end and Server analysis engine to data stored on Hadoop), Oracle's Big Data Discovery and ORAAH tools, and KNIME's Big Data Extension and Cluster Execution add-ins.
-The Teradata Aster Discovery Platform addresses high-performance requirements through Teradata's MPP architecture.
-SAP's Expert Analytics version of SAP Predictive Analytics can execute in-memory data mining for handling large-volume data analysis efficiently.
-Microsoft R Enterprise leverages Revolution Analytics' ScaleR module, a comprehensive library of big data analytics algorithms that support parallelization.
+IBM SPSS now also provides enhanced support for a number of multithreaded analytical algorithms that may speed performance.
+Teradata Aster Analytics addresses high-performance requirements through its Massively Parallel Processing architecture.
+SAP's Expert Analytics version of SAP BusinessObjects Predictive Analytics can execute in-memory data mining for handling large-volume data analysis efficiently.
+Microsoft R Server leverages its ScaleR module, a comprehensive library of big data analytics algorithms that support parallelization.
 Scoring algorithms implemented using SAS Enterprise Miner can be deployed and executed within a Hadoop environment.

 IBM's SPSS Modeler Gold edition provides collaboration capabilities, and RapidMiner's Server product provides support for sharing and collaboration.
 Alteryx Analytics Gallery provides a mechanism for sharing sophisticated analytics applications in the cloud with members of an extended organization.
-KNIME offers commercial extensions to support team collaboration.
+KNIME offers commercial extensions to support team collaboration, as well as extensions supporting operational collaboration, such as remote-scheduled execution, report generation, shared data space and a workflow repository.
 SAS Enterprise Miner's client-server architecture enables business users and data analysts to work collaboratively by sharing models and other work products.

 Vendor size and product integration

 Smaller vendors, such as KNIME, Alteryx and RapidMiner, have revenues that are generally based on licensing and support for a small number of big data analytics products.
 A smaller vendor may provide closer contact with their product management and innovation teams, and you may be able to influence the direction of the product roadmap or enhanced functionality.

 Budget for licensing and maintenance

-Almost all of the vendors sell different versions or editions, with a range of costs for acquisition and total cost of operation.
+Almost all of the vendors sell different versions or editions of their products, with a range of costs for acquisition and total cost of operation.
 IBM, Oracle, RapidMiner, Teradata and Microsoft sell editions at different tiers, with the license cost proportional to the features, capabilities and freedom from limitations in terms of the volumes of data to be analyzed or the number of processing nodes the product can use.